 A number of artists, craftspeople and activists have inspired or collaborated in the making of this work:

-Bronwyn Preece is collaborator on the trans-national performance film/project Dropped in the Ocean, which will be screened alongside an accompanying exhibition of performance documentation in the upstairs space of the Gas Gallery Drop installation (Aberystwyth 2015).
+Bronwyn Preece is collaborator on the trans-national performance film/project Dropped in the Ocean, which was screened alongside an accompanying exhibition of performance documentation in the upstairs space of the Gas Gallery Drop installation (Aberystwyth 2015).

 Bronwyn lives completely off-the-grid on Lasqueti Island off the west coast of Canada.
 An improvisational eARThist and author, she is currently doing a PhD with the University of Huddersfield, examining through performance the embodiment of ecology and disability.
 She is the pioneer of earthBODYment, the author of Gulf Islands Alphabet (2012) the forthcoming In the Spirit of Homebirth (2015).
 She served in local politics, being the youngest woman ever elected to her post…and can otherwise be found wildcrafting nettles, fermenting kombucha and raw sauerkraut, communing with kale or shovelling the manure dropped by her daughter’s horses!
 Bronwyn and Jess began their transnational collaboration with Dropped in the Ocean and have continued to work together prolifically since.
 Bronwyn is travelling to the UK to perform in and invigilate the installation of Drop at Gas Gallery, Aberystwyth 29 April – 5 May 2015.
 The Dropped in the Ocean film and documentation of the performance process will be installed in the upstairs gallery space.

 Jane Lloyd Francis